What Is a Hybrid App? (Detailed Guide for 2026)

 Scalability

-A single codebase and cloud-native web technologies make it easier for developers to build scalability into their apps, including adding new features.
+A single codebase and cloud-native web technologies allow developers to build scalability into their apps, including adding new features.

 Cost effective